The Park Forest Local History Collection and Archive

 Ownership of the Collection Items

 Ownership and responsibility for the photograph collection, digital project, and Park Forest Reporter hard copies have been transferred to the Park Forest Historical Society.
-When the Society finds a suitable building and funding to support the Archive, the bulk of the Park Forest Local History Collection and Archive will come under their ownership, with some basic research materials retained at the Park Forest Public Library.
+The bulk of the Park Forest Local History Collection and Archive has come under Society protection in April 2016, with some basic research materials retained at the Park Forest Public Library.
 Hard copies of the Park Forest Reporter, The Park Forest News and Park Forest View are at the Archive Office.
+The library transferred the microfilm of the Park Forest Reporter and Park Forest Star to the Governors State University Library in 2015.
 The videotape collection of about 135 3/4" Umatic tapes from the Cable companies, and many VHS tapes of past PFHS programs and masters of oral history interviews are owned by the Society, held at the Archive Office.
 The Park Forest Historical Society and Park Forest Public Library share the rent at St. Mary's.
-The Village of Park Forest has contributed to the preservation of Park Forest History in the form of multiple matching challenge grants of $5,000 to the Society.
+The Village of Park Forest has contributed to the preservation of Park Forest History in the form of multiple matching challenge grants of $5,000 to the Society, which have generously been met by our supporters.

 Grants and Aid

-In September 2013, PFHS was awarded an Institute of Museum and Library Services Collection Management Grant to better describe and catalog the collections at the 1950s Park Forest House Museum and the Park Forest Local History Collection and Archive.
-Many hours of work have gone into this grant which should last thorugh September 2015, if we can keep a museum open.
+In September 2013, PFHS was awarded an Institute of Museum and Library Services Museums for America Collection Management Grant to better describe and catalog the collections at the 1950s Park Forest House Museum and the Park Forest Local History Collection and Archive.
+Many hours of work were donated to this grant which lasted through September 2015.
 PFHS has purchased PastPerfect Collection Maintenance software, a computer and a printer/scanner/fax machine with the grant to make this work possible.

 In December 2013 we were awarded a National Endowment of the Humanities Preservation Assistance Grant which has paid for a preservation consultant to write a report on the collection and its care and to make recommendations for improvement.
 With that grant, we are able to purchase nearly $4,000 worth of supplies, including clean, acid-free buffered housing and cartons for the collection.